In this article, we list the expected uses for each of the statuses available on Helpdesk tickets.

 Note that the Helpdesk ticket status names are not editable.
 Unlike the leads, with the Helpdesk the idea is to keep the statuses as only a handful of options so it is more simple to track them.

-New – The initial status for tickets that are incoming into the helpdesk when first created by users.
-This status indicates that no action has been taken yet toward a resolution.
+- New – This is the initial status of new tickets created by users.
+The status indicates that no action has been taken yet toward a resolution.

-Resolved - Set this status when the request in the ticket has been 100% completed and no further action is needed.
+- Resolved - Set this status when the request has been fully resolved and no further action is needed.

-2. If a ticket contains multiple requests, the ticket should be narrowed down to one actionable task and any other actionable items contained in the ticket should be transferred to a new ticket.
+- If a ticket contains multiple requests, the ticket should be narrowed down to one actionable task, and any other actionable items contained in the ticket should be transferred to a new ticket.